-The Code addressed general regulation on: i) authorisation regime; ii) spectrum trading, site sharing and mobile operators' general rights; iii) development of broadband services and offering of converging services; and iv) interoperability between networks and electronic communication services.
+The Code addresses general regulation on: i) authorisation regime; ii) spectrum trading, site sharing and mobile operators' general rights; iii) development of broadband services and offering of converging services; iv) numbering regulation and spectrum refarming; and v) interoperability between networks and electronic communication services.
 Particular asymmetrical regulation applies to operators notified as having significant market power with regards also to local and bit stream access, USO and termination rates.
 In addition, a series of regulations apply to the offering of specific services, such as VOIP, MVNO and ISP.
 The Data Protection Code (Legislative Decree No. 196 of June 30, 2003) applies to the processing of personal data in connection with the provision of publicly accessible electronic communication services on public communication networks.

-Please describe the regulatory framework, in terms of regulatory authorities and associated agencies, e.g. national competition authority (where different).
+.4 Please describe the regulatory framework, in terms of regulatory authorities and associated agencies, e.g. national regulatory authority, premium rate regulator, spectrum allocation body, privacy regulator and national competition authority.

-The AGCOM (NRA set up in 1997, headquartered in Naples) is responsible for sector-specific regulation in the field of offering of communication services and networks.
+AGCOM (the NRA, set up in 1997, headquartered in Naples) is responsible for sector-specific regulation in the field of offering of communication services and networks.
 It is fully autonomous and independent, retaining also its own budget and organisational structure.
-Its two internal Commissions have specific competence on content provisioning and network services, and it is vested also with competition concurrent responsibility, shared with the Antitrust Authority.
+Its role will be strengthened as a result of the implementation of the Telecoms Package 2009.
+Its two internal Commissions have specific competence on content provisioning and network services, as well as with spectrum and numbering resources allocation and premium-rate services.
+AGCOM is also vested with competition concurrent responsibility, shared with the Antitrust Authority, which retains a specific and sterling role on antitrust matters.
 The latter (AGCM) was introduced in 1990 and holds a general responsibility on antitrust, competition and fair trade regulation.
 On communications matters, the two Agencies cooperate and consult together, AGCOM generally by means of expression of non-binding opinions.
-With respect to privacy, data storage and interception, the regulation of the Privacy Authority (Garante per la protezione dei dati personali) also applies.
+With respect to privacy, data storage, processing of data and use of information, the regulation of the Privacy Authority (Garante per la protezione dei dati personali) also applies, and has appeared to be very stringent with respect to automatic processing of data or retrieval of wifi access points (e.g. Google street view and geolocalisation).